SilveiraGuilherme/go-training/README.md

 <!-- WEBSITE DESCRIPTION -->

-This is a fictitious gym's website called Go Training.
+This is a fictitious gym website developed as an assignment from the Frontend Development Trainee program offered by Brainnest.

 ### Built With